 Adult Autism Testing Standardized Questionnaires

 After the first two steps, we move on to self-report measures and assessments completed by you and possible family members or caregivers (with your permission) to gather information about your behavior and experiences.
-This step helps us choose the exact tests we will use in the next two steps.
+This step helps us choose the exact assessments we will use in the next two steps.
 Autism is a diagnosis where people have similarities, yet each person is quite unique, so we want to be sure to go well beyond a yes or no about the diagnosis in our report.

 Cognitive Testing